Top

 • Infinity Bundle: Unlimited Active Sites

 Staging and development sites (copies of your website used strictly for testing) do not count against your active site limit, provided they meet the criteria below.
+To prevent your staging sites from counting against your active license limit in the future, you can use a system-approved URL pattern for your testing environment.

 License Activation & Counting Staging Sites